sigasi/sigasi_insights/content/opinion/emacs/emacs-code-coloring-outdated.md

 The case of code coloring illustrates that regular expressions will not cut it any more.
 This technology has been pushed to its limits in tools like Emacs, with great results.
-But even the most skilled regular expression wizard has to give up at a certain point, and we’ve reached that point a while ago.
+But even the most skilled regular expression wizard has to give up at a certain point, and we've reached that point a while ago.
 In order to move forward and keep improving features like code coloring, regex will no longer serve you well.
 Built-in parsers are the answer.